 - Proper assessment of wall type and moisture issues is crucial before proceeding with insulation efforts.

-- Selecting the appropriate insulation material, such as rigid boards or insulated plasterboard, significantly improves thermal efficiency.
+- Selecting the appropriate insulation material, such as rigid boards or insulated plasterboard, significantly improves thermal efficiency and helps to properly insulate internal walls.

 - Installation of a vapour barrier and proper sealing of gaps helps prevent moisture buildup and cold bridges, ensuring long-lasting insulation performance.